 What brought Hollywood to Monument Valley

-Monument Valley, a year devoid of rain in 1934 was followed by another in 1936, this in the midst of the Great Depression that dropped the prices of lamb and wool through the basement.
+Monument Valley, a year devoid of rain in 1934, was followed by another in 1936, during the Great Depression that dropped lamb prices and wool prices through the basement.

 Harry schemed to find the office of noted director John Ford, show him the pictures, and talk him into filming his next Western in Monument Valley.

 As the story goes, Harry walked into the United Artists studios with the photos and his bedroll.
 When the receptionist, appropriately appalled, told him he certainly could not see Mr. Ford without an appointment, Harry said, fine, he’d wait and rolled out the bedroll.